License Plates & Placards in CaliforniaCompare Car Insurance Quotes in 3 Steps

 Order Using Downloadable Form

-Delivery takes between eight and 12 weeks.
+Delivery takes between 8 to 12 weeks.

 Fees for the various specialized license plates depend on whether they are personalized or sequential (random number and letters).
 When you view the selections for personalized and sequential plates, the price is shown next to the plate graphics.

-Complete a Special Interest License Plate Application.
+Complete a Special Interest License Plate Application (Form REG 17).

 If you're permanently disabled, you may apply for Disabled Person license plates or placards that allow you special parking privileges.
 Plates don't expire, but they must show a current registration tag.
 There is no charge for these plates other than the normal annual registration fee for your vehicle.
 You may apply for a temporary placard if your disability is temporary.